swami1995/swami1995.github.io/_includes/cv.md

     target='_blank'>pdf</a>] [<a href='https://github.com/swami1995/V2V' target='_blank'>code</a>] <br>

 <!-- <div id="abs_amos2020differentiable" style="text-align: justify; display: none" markdown="1"> -->
-We identify/show three causes for gradient instability and gradient variance when using differentiable bundle adjustment layers: (1) flow loss interference, (2) linearization errors in the bundle adjustment (BA) layer, and (3) dependence of weight gradients on the BA residual.
+We identify/show three causes for gradient instability and gradient variance when using differentiable bundle adjustment layers within iterative refinement models : (1) flow loss interference, (2) linearization errors in the bundle adjustment (BA) layer, and (3) dependence of weight gradients on the BA residual.
 We then propose a simple, yet effective solution to reduce the gradient variance by using the weights predicted by the network in the inner optimization loop to weight the correspondence objective in the training problem.
 <!-- </div> -->

 </td>